OTC DRUG INTERACTIONS

 Is a free interaction checker enough instead of professional advice?

-No. It is a useful way to organise the list and review known combinations, but medicine decisions should still be discussed with a doctor or pharmacist.
+No. It is a useful way to organise the list and review known combinations, but any changes to medication should still be discussed with a doctor or pharmacist.

 When is the best time to check an OTC interaction?